lgreco/cdp/docs/source/shared/COVID19.rst

 Course operations and COVID19
 --------------------------------------------------------

-In the **Summer 2022,** I teach **COMP 271** (Data Structures and Applications).
-This is a **synchronous** online course.
+In the **Fall 2022,** I teach **COMP 271** (Data Structures I) and **COMP 363* (Algorithms).
+COMP 363-001 is asynchronous.
+All other sections are synchronous and on-campus.

-* The principal method for online meetings is Zoom.
+* Synchronous sessions will be available on Zoom.
 You must `have it installed on your computer, tablet, or smartphone <https://zoom.us/download>`_.
 A link to our Zoom "classroom" is available on the course's Sakai site.
 There will be no separate emails with the Zoom link.
+Zoom availability is provided for emergencies only.
+Students are expected to be in class.
+You may use Zoom if you are isolating for health reason, if you are traveling, if you are facing a family emergency, if commute to campus is horrendous due to traffic, or if weather conditions make it difficult to come to class.

 * If, at any time, Zoom is unavailable due to high-demand or any other reason, our fall-back method for online meetings will be Google Hangouts.
 You will need to `sign up for a free Google account <https://accounts.google.com/signup/>`_, if you do not already have one.
 (If you have a gmail address, you have a Google account).
 In case we need to switch to Google Hangouts for a class meeting, you will be notified by email sent to your official LUC.EDU address.